-As the Anti-Defamation League’s longtime Regional Director of the six-state Greater Chicago/Upper Midwest area, Lonnie distinguished himself as a community leader in fighting antisemitism and all forms of bigotry.
+Previously, Lonnie was the Anti-Defamation League’s longtime Regional Director of the six-state Greater Chicago/Upper Midwest area, where he distinguished himself as a community leader in fighting antisemitism and all forms of bigotry.

 A hallmark of Lonnie’s leadership has been his focus on engaging the next generation and his commitment to promoting institutional diversity.